juliuskunze/jaxnet/STAX.md

  - Seamless use of parameter-free functions as modules

 Like stax, JAXnet maintains the purely functional approach of JAX.
-You can compare the [JAXnet version](https://colab.research.google.com/drive/19web5SnmIFglLcnpXE34phiTY03v39-g#scrollTo=yAOLiz_P_L-z) of an MNIST VAE with its [stax version](https://github.com/google/jax/blob/master/examples/mnist_vae.py).
+You can compare the [Mnist Classifier](https://colab.research.google.com/drive/18kICTUbjqnfg5Lk3xFVQtUj6ahct9Vmv) and [Mnist VAE](https://colab.research.google.com/drive/19web5SnmIFglLcnpXE34phiTY03v39-g) demos to their original stax implementations (linked in each).

 ### Porting from stax